BOX OFFICE: 601.948.3533

 mtillman@newstagetheatre.com • 601-948-3533, ext 226

 Graduate of Belhaven University where she received a B.A. in technical theatre.
 She served as the audience services director and marketing director at New Stage, has worked as a box office associate at Lawlor Events Center in Reno, Nevada, and assisted with many box office activities at Belhaven University.
 Tillman has stage managed many shows in several parts of the country, including Las Vegas and Tennessee.
 Her stage managing credits include Oklahoma!, Meet Me in St. Louis, The Wizard of Oz, Taming of the Shrew, and Love’s Labours Lost; and Noye’s Fludd and La Boheme with the Mississippi Opera.
-This is Tillman’s eighteenth season with New Stage.
+This is Tillman’s nineteenth season with New Stage.
 She currently resides in Madison with her husband, Kyle, their son, River, and their dog Vash.

 jnelms@newstagetheatre.com • 601-948-3533, ext 225